Key takeaways:

 Urine dipstick

-The first step when testing a urine sample is usually to dip a dipstick — a thin, plastic stick with chemicals on it — into the urine.
+The quickest and easiest UTI test is called a dipstick.
+A thin, plastic stick with chemicals on it is dipped into the urine.
 The dipstick will change colors if your urine has signs of infection, like blood, bacteria, or white blood cells.

 Urinalysis

-If you have an abnormal dipstick test, the next step is usually to send the urine for urinalysis.
+A more detailed UTI test is called a urinalysis.
 In this test, a specialist examines the urine under a microscope.
 This test can show signs of infection in more detail, like bacteria, white blood cells, or red blood cells.
 A microscopic urinalysis can also show signs of kidney disease that are not related to a UTI.

 Urine culture

-Depending on your symptoms, your healthcare provider may also order a urine culture.
-This is a test that can figure out exactly what type of bacteria or microbe is causing your infection.
+Depending on your symptoms, a healthcare professional may also order a urine culture.
+This is the best way to know for sure if you have an infection.
+And if you do have an infection, this test can also help figure out exactly what type of bacteria or microbe is causing your infection.

-Urine cultures can take longer than other tests — usually between 1 to 3 days.
+Urine cultures can take longer than other tests — usually between 1 and 3 days.
 But they can give more detailed results about the type of urine infection you have.
-Importantly, a urine culture also helps your care team choose the best treatment for your infection.
-Although in many cases, your provider will still start you on treatment before the results are back.
+Importantly, a urine culture also helps your care team choose the best treatment for the infection.
+Although in many cases, your care team will still start you on treatment before the results are back.

-It’s common to need a urine culture if a treated UTI isn’t getting better or if you have recurrent UTIs.
-The test results can be used to help find a different treatment.
-Providers also order urine cultures if they suspect you have a more severe type of UTI that has reached your kidneys (pyelonephritis).
+A urine culture is also helpful if a treated UTI isn’t getting better or if you have recurrent UTIs.
+The test results can be used to help find a more effective treatment.

 What other tests may be needed to diagnose a UTI?

-• Cystoscopy: A cystoscopy is a test that looks inside the urethra and bladder.
-A provider inserts a thin, tube-like camera (a cystoscope) into the urethra.
+Cystoscopy: A cystoscopy is a test that looks inside the urethra and bladder.
+A trained professional inserts a thin, tube-like camera (a cystoscope) into the urethra.
 The camera sends pictures of the inside of the urinary tract to a computer screen.

-• Imaging tests: Imaging tests, like an ultrasound or CT scan, are tests that take pictures to show what the urinary tract looks like and how it is working.
+Imaging tests: Imaging tests, like an ultrasound or CT scan, are tests that take pictures to show what the urinary tract looks like and how it’s working.
 It can also look for things like kidney stones that are blocking the urinary tract.

 How do at-home UTI tests work?

-There are a few at-home UTI test kits you can get at the pharmacy or online (like AZO and Utiva test strips).
-These strips are similar to the dipsticks used in a provider’s office, and they look for white blood cells and signs of bacteria.
+You can find at-home UTI test kits at the pharmacy or online Examples include AZO and Utiva test strips, but there are many different products out there.
+These strips are similar to the dipsticks used in a medical office, and they look for white blood cells and signs of bacteria.

 The tests are convenient and easy to use.
 Like a pregnancy test, you can just pass the strip into a stream of urine for a few seconds.
 Or you can collect urine in a cup and dip it in there.
 After 1 to 2 minutes, the colors on the strip will change depending on what’s in your urine.